fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

     (EA) --[transfer]-> (A)
     OR
     (EA) ---[approve]-> (CA)
+    OR
     (EA) ------[call]-> (CA) --[transferFrom EA]-> (A)

 > EA represents External Account
 > CA represents Contract Account
 >  A represents EA and CA

-Most of the current Token standards are difficult to complete multiple continuous processes in one Ethereum transaction, or the transaction must be triggered after the `approve` is done, and may even be attacked by the smart contracts, by deliberately consuming the `allowance` other than the original intention.
+Most of the current Token standards are difficult to compose multiple continuous processes in one Ethereum transaction, or the transaction must be triggered after the `approve` is done, and may even be attacked by the smart contracts, by deliberately consuming the `allowance` other than the original intention.

 From the diagram above, we can see the Tokens are less direct and dynamic than Ether.
 Since Tokens are driven by the smart contracts, Tokens must follow the execution process of the Ethereum transaction, which means the recipient address of a Token transfer transaction is the Token smart contract rather than the `to` in `transfer`.
 The process and implementation of the Token `transfer` is not intuitive as Ether's transfer.